Home

 How are most HR management solutions for small businesses priced?

-We're also crowdsourcing data on HRIS pricing through a survey that's anonymous and takes only two minutes.
-Anyone who helps out the community by filling it out will get access to the entire data set.
+We’d love your input, too!
+To help us provide the most accurate figures, we're crowdsourcing data on HRIS pricing.
+The survey is anonymous and takes about two minutes.
+Plus, anyone who helps the community by filling it out will be given access to the entire data set.

 Key HR software features for small businesses

-If this is your first HR tech purchase, which features should you be prioritizing?
-While that depends mostly on your particular situation and business needs, we could say that the top HR tech vendors offer some, if not all, of the following:
+If this is your first HR tech purchase, which features should you prioritize?
+While that depends primarily on your particular situation and business needs, the following features are standard:

-• Onboarding & Documents: Many of these tools come with a basic Applicant Tracking System that can do everything from sourcing and managing job postings and interviews all the way to onboarding a new hire.
-Some of them can also take care of the necessary documentation through automated workflows.
-You don’t need to be chasing people for their signature if they can access, sign, and upload all the necessary documents themselves through the platform.
+• Onboarding & Documents: Many of these tools include a basic Applicant Tracking System (ATS) that can do everything from sourcing candidates to onboarding a new hire.
+Some of them can even process the necessary documentation through automated workflows.

 Some other features that you should consider include: